Nazeeefa/Dinoflagellates/commands.md

-## List of useful + some very-easy-to-remember commands.
+## Collection of easy-to-remember commands (because lists are handy!)

 ### Running FastQC:
 ```